plewto/Cadejo/doc/Instruments/Combo/1-about.md

 Combo Organ
 ===========

+**NOTE Combo documentation is out of date, particularly in reference to program banks and patch pretty-printer hook functions**

 Combo is a simple organ simulation implemented in Overtone.
 It is intended to provide a useful instrument and also to serve as an illustration for using Overtone instruments with Cadejo.
 For illustration purposes heavily